-Since these are different times, remember to stay COVID-safe before, during, and after the exam.
+Since these are different times, when entering any GMAT test centres in India, remember to stay COVID-safe before, during, and after the exam.
 Maintain social distancing (at least six feet of distance, that is), keep your mask on, and sanitise whenever required or instructed.
 Any breach in decorum (such as removing your mask for no reason) might cause the centre to cancel your application.
 Avoid any such trouble and keep to the rules, unless you’re told to do otherwise.

 - What should I bring to the GMAT test centre?